≪Autumn Foliage Spots≫ Shinjuku Gyoen National Garden

 Enjoy the view of each autumn in three gardens

-In autumn, various autumn foliage can be seen in the wide garden.
+In the autumn, you can see various autumn leaves everywhere in the large garden.

-The beautiful scenery which the vivid Japanese maple (Momiji) of Japanese Traditional Garden reflects in the pond is particularly popular.
+The beautiful scenery which the vivid Japanese maple (Momiji) reflects on the surface of the pond is particularly popular.

 |Event Name||≪Autumn Foliage Spots≫ Shinjuku Gyoen National Garden|